-Our applied psychology and human services major provides training in the human services field focusing on current social problems, cultural issues, counseling and basic research skills, coupled with a strong background in social, abnormal and developmental psychology, and prepares you for professional positions where you work directly with clients.
-You’ll use your empathy and understanding to help others.
+Our applied psychology and human services major trains you in the human services field while focusing on current social problems, cultural issues, counseling and basic research skills.
+Coursework provides a strong background in many areas of psychology and prepares you for professional positions where you work directly with clients.
+You’ll learn to use your empathy and understanding to help others.

-As psychological and social problems increase in our society and around the globe, there is a significant and growing demand for professionals to help solve complex problems like these.
+As psychological and social problems increase in our society and around the globe, there is a significant and growing demand for professionals to help address complex problems like these.

 With projected growth of more than 22 percent by 2022, and a median salary of $29,230, working in psychology and human services is more than just rewarding, it’s high-demand.
 The median annual salary for child, family and school social workers is $42,120 with a projected growth of 15-21 percent by 2022.
 Social and community workers earn a median annual salary of $61,160 and demand is expected to grow by 15-21 percent by 2022.